redcode/Z80-LKM/README.md

 ### Configuration options

-The CMake script supports the following potions:
+The CMake script supports the following options:

 * <span id="option_Z80_LKM_STABLE">**`-DLINUX_KERNEL_HEADERS_DIR=<path>`**</span>
 	Specify the directory of the Linux kernel headers.
-	If this option is not defined, the directory of the kernel headers will be autodetected.
+	If this option is not defined, the directory will be autodetected.
 	Not defined by default.

 * <span id="option_Z80_LKM_STABLE">**`-DZ80_LKM_STABLE=(YES|NO)`**</span>